-Such Stuff As Dreams: The Psychology Of Fiction BY Keith Oatley Wiley-Blackwell, 276pp, £16.99
+Book review: Such Stuff As Dreams: The Psychology Of Fiction by Keith Oatley

 If an alien were surreptitiously to observe humans going about their lives, what would it think of reading?
 The planet's dominant biped can sit (or stand, or lie) holding a carefully arranged, stitched and glued bundle of pulped wood stained with a suspension of carbon, polysaccharides and glycoproteins and display an astonishing range of emotions: this odd artefact can make them cry, laugh, sigh, frown, tut and even become sexually aroused.
 Keith Oatley's own book asks why we read, and what happens to our minds when we do.
 It is a winning combination of psychology, literary criticism and speculation.
 Aimed at the general reader but dealing with specialist expertise, some aspects of it are irrefutable while others more open to dispute.